AntonKosenkoPro/AntonKosenkoDX.github.io/cv.md

 ### Software Developer @ KartsUp
 *Oct 2017 - May 2020*

-- Developed comprehensive git-like version control and tracking services for architectural bureaus
+- Developed comprehensive git-like version control and tracking software for architectural bureaus using microservices architecture
 - Developed complex CAD automation system for MEP (Mechanical, electrical, and plumbing) design in large-scale building projects as Autodesk Revit add-in
 - Developed Licensing & Distribution service using WPF and WCF
 - Contributed to cladding work automation in Autodesk Revit